danfuzz/samizdat/doc/samizdat-0-lib/Int.md

 using Euclidean division, to yield an int result.
 It is an error (terminating the runtime) if the second argument is `0`.

+Euclidean division differs from truncating division when given arguments of opposite sign.
+The usual equivalence holds with Euclidean division that `x == (x // y) + (x %% y)` (for `y != 0`), but the modulo result is guaranteed to be non-negative, and this means that division is correspondingly different.

 #### `imod(int1, int2) <> int`

 Returns the remainder after truncated division of the given values (first